How do Enrollment Limit and Waitlist work?

 This waitlist process only applies during the advance registration period.
 Waitlists are not valid after the semester starts, which is when the Late Registration period begins.

 The waitlist process will enroll students on a first come first serve basis if seats become available, and if the student meets the requirements for the course.
 Note, if a student has already registered for another section of the same course, the student will not be added to the class unless they first drop the enrolled section of the course.

 See SJSU catalog for assistance with:

 The Variable Waitlist Unit Limit defines the available units a student can waitlist at a given time.
-See table below on how to find out the amount of your available waitlist units:
+It is equal to 17 minus the number of Enrolled Units.
+Here is the formula:

 Waitlist units formula remains at 17 despite the raise of enrollment limits or approved of excess units petition.

 The system will refresh the student’s enrollment on a nightly basis.
 See table below for an example of the nightly changes on the variable waitlist:

 *The available waitlist units will remain at 5 once your enrollment has reached 12 or more units.